 You will get a button to create a static IP on your LightSail resource panel.
 Once you click on that it will create a static public IP address and asked you to assign it to an instance.

-You can assign it to the instance created for WordPress installation.
+You can assign it to the instance created for a WordPress installation.

 Now you have a WordPress installation running with a Static IP address.
 Now its time to tie that IP address to your website name.